stifler68/Obito-Virtual-Assistant/README.md

 # Obito-Virtual-Assistant

-This is virtual assitant which can perform serveral command by user voice, like playing music, open you website by telling name and the assiatant can open all desktop application by just command,  Inc/Dec volume brightness and many more task can perform by the assistant.
+Obito Virtual Assistant is personal assistant which can help to reduce workload of user, its perform all the task by user voice only (No keyboard needed).

+Types of thing Obito can Do.
+0. when you open application first obito wish you and ask you to give command. obito wish you according to morning, evening and night.
+1. Obito can open close any application by giving command like open Youtube, open github, close chrome.
+2. Obito is capable to send email to your friend
+3. increase or decrease volume and brightness.
+4. Obito can perform any arithmetic operation(addition, subtraction, multiplication, division).
+5. Obito give you weather forecast.
+6.play music.
+7.shutdown computer.